 Bullying is a worldwide issue.
 More than ever it’s been on the forefront of a national conversation.
-Fifteen years ago we didn’t have as many school shootings as we do now.
+Twenty years ago we didn’t have as many school shootings as we do now.
 Part of the problem is that our children are so addicted to technology, it has stopped them from connecting with others.
 When you are isolated in that way things can get out of control and lead to tragedy, as we’ve witnessed time and time again.
 Here is some anti bullying advise on how prevent our children from becoming bullies and from being bullied.

 Anti Bullying Communication Tactics